roryharder/roryharder.github.io/index.md

 My name is <b>Rory Harder</b>.
 I completed my PhD in philosophy at the University of Toronto in early 2022, and since the fall of that year I have been teaching at the University of Toronto Scarborough.

-Here is a picture of me atop a mountain in Poland!
+To the right is a picture of me atop a mountain in Poland!

 <a href="rh-cv.pdf">Here</a> is my CV.